Cancun vs Tulum: Which One Is Better for a Mexican Vacation?

 Do you need travel insurance?

 Yes!
 That is the short answer.
-I never travel without it just because you never know what can happen.
+I never travel without it, just because you never know what can happen.

 If you ask me I have two recommended travel insurance companies, one is SafetyWing, which I find relatively affordable and quite comprehensive.
+You Can read my SafetyWing review here.

 The other is not a company but a site aggregator, Travel Insurance Master which will help you find the perfect insurance for you.
 You fill out the form with the information about your profile and requirements and they select the insurance company that is a good fit.